antillgrp/People10-code-challenge/README.md

 ### UI/UX Design Challenge

-Integrated the funtionality of the aplication with the react-admin library which use Material UI for react
+Integrated the functionality of the application with the react-admin library which use Material UI for React